The Hand Counting of Paper Ballots is now Illegal in Colorado

 But they are not.
 Instead, they appear to be pouting …

-EIP “loves” hand counts.
-It’s half the protocol.
-But the other half of the protocol is the proper use of machine counts.
-If people want machines, but they are outlawed, then the protocol would advocate for paper ballots.
-If on the other hand paper ballot hand counts are made illegal, then the protocol advocates for machine counts.
 Even though hand counts have been outlawed in Colorado, there is an electronic solution to this available right now.
 It’s the electronic version of the Election Integrity Protocol (see here), and it has been proven to work right here in Colorado.
 Yet most "conservatives" and 100% of the election integrity echo chamber run by grifters continue to shun EIP along with any electronic solution because, well, let’s just say it’s a mystery.
 It certainly doesn’t make much sense, particularly in Colorado and California.

-Getting back to the point, the Republican Party - and the nation as a whole - needs to adopt EIP because it supports the proper use of machines and electronic voting, but it also supports the hand counting of paper ballots.
+Getting back to the point, the Republican Party - and the nation as a whole - needs to adopt EIP because it supports the proper use of machines and electronic voting, but it also supports the hand counting of auditable paper ballots.
 So if people really, really want to love those paper ballots and make them legal again in the future in jurisdictions where they currently are not, they are free to do so.

 In the meantime, the electronic form of EIP is the only path forward

 But the other even more important point is that EIP isn’t for Republicans.
 It’s for the entire world, including Democrats, Socialists, Green Party folks, Libertarians, and even Communists.
-It’s an election protocol that is agnostic with respect to politics, because all it does is guarantee the accurate counting of ballots - no matter who is filling them out.
+It’s an election protocol that is agnostic with respect to politics, because all it does is guarantee the accurate vetting of voters and counting of ballots - no matter who is filling them out.
 That’s the way it should be, that’s the way it was always supposed to be - but it isn’t that way anymore.

 Let the Alarms Ring